PAKIWASI/workstealpool/README.md

 ### Pool size, deque capacity, result buffer — mostly a memory knob past a point

-Deque capacity and result-buffer size had a much smaller effect than threshold or pool size on this workload — a few hundred µs across the whole sweep — but memory scales directly with whatever you ask for (e.g. `InitialWorkerCap=512` uses ~107 KB/op vs. ~43 KB/op at the default), so oversizing them costs memory for little to no speed benefit
+Deque capacity and result-buffer size had a much smaller effect than threshold or pool size on this workload.
+A few hundred µs across the whole sweep — but memory scales directly with whatever you ask for (e.g. `InitialWorkerCap=512` uses ~107 KB/op vs. ~43 KB/op at the default), so oversizing them costs memory for little to no speed benefit